E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 Before configuring the management services, connectivity to the management server was verified from each network device.

-This confirmed that any later service failures were related to NTP, Syslog, or SNMP configuration rather than basic network connectivity.
+This confirmed that any later service failures were caused by NTP, Syslog, or SNMP configuration rather than basic network connectivity.

 ![Baseline Connectivity](./images/01-baseline-connectivity.png)